rsaggio87/LeaveOutTwoWay/README.md

 # Interpreting the Output

 The code `KSS_SE` prints the event-study coefficients (normalized relative to the year expansion of Medicaid) along with KSS standard errors, clustered at the state level.
 As shown in KSS, the standard errors printed by `KSS_SE`, are unbiased while "White" standard errors reported by standard packages (e.g. `reghdfe`)  are consistent but are typically biased in finite samples, especially when the number of clusters is small.

+As shown in KSS, the standard errors printed by `KSS_SE`, are unbiased while "White" standard errors reported by standard packages (e.g. `reghdfe`)  are consistent but are typically biased in finite samples, especially when the number of clusters is small.